Corbin Carroll Preview, Player Props: Diamondbacks vs. White Sox

 - The pitching staff for the White Sox has a collective 9.3 K/9, the fifth-best in MLB.

-- The White Sox's 4.97 team ERA ranks 26th across all MLB pitching staffs.
+- The White Sox's 4.96 team ERA ranks 26th among all MLB pitching staffs.

-- White Sox pitchers combine to allow 214 total home runs at a clip of 1.4 per game (fourth-most in baseball).
+- White Sox pitchers combine to surrender 214 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- The White Sox will send Toussaint (4-7) to the mound to make his 16th start of the season.
+- Toussaint makes the start for the White Sox, his 16th of the season.
 He is 4-7 with a 5.10 ERA and 81 strikeouts through 83 2/3 innings pitched.

-- In his last outing on Friday against the Boston Red Sox, the righty went 6 1/3 innings, giving up one earned run while surrendering five hits.
+- In his last appearance on Friday against the Boston Red Sox, the righty tossed 6 1/3 innings, allowing one earned run while surrendering five hits.

-- The 27-year-old has amassed an ERA of 5.10, with 8.8 strikeouts per nine innings, in 19 games this season.
-Opposing hitters have a .223 batting average against him.
+- In 19 games this season, the 27-year-old has put up an ERA of 5.10, with 8.8 strikeouts per nine innings.
+Opponents are batting .223 against him.

 © 2023 Data Skrive.
 All rights reserved.